SS Edmund Fitzgerald: Memorials

-An anchor from Edmund Fitzgerald lost on an earlier trip was recovered from the Detroit River and is on display at the Dossin Great Lakes Museum in Detroit, Michigan.
+An anchor from Edmund Fitzgerald lost on an earlier trip from 1974 was recovered from the Detroit River on July 20, 1992 and is on display at the Dossin Great Lakes Museum in Detroit, Michigan.
 The Dossin Great Lakes Museum also hosts a Lost Mariners Remembrance event each year on the evening of November 10.
 Artifacts on display in the Steamship Valley Camp museum in Sault Ste.
 Marie, include two lifeboats, photos, a movie of Edmund Fitzgerald and commemorative models and paintings.
 Every November 10, the Split Rock Lighthouse near Silver Bay, Minnesota, emits a light in honor of Edmund Fitzgerald.

 On August 8, 2007, along a remote shore of Lake Superior on the Keweenaw Peninsula, a Michigan family discovered a lone life-saving ring that appeared to have come from Edmund Fitzgerald.
 It bore markings different from those of rings found at the wreck site, and was thought to be a hoax.
 Later it was determined that the life ring was not from Edmund Fitzgerald, but had been lost by the owner, whose father had made it as a personal memorial.

 The Royal Canadian Mint commemorated Edmund Fitzgerald in 2015 with a colored silver collector coin, with a face value of $20.

+In 2025, as part of celebrating the 50th anniversary of the sinking, the Edmund Fitzgerald Memorial Swim was held.
+Using a relay system, 68 swimmers completed the symbolic final journey of the Fitzgerald by delivering taconite pellets from Superior, Wisconsin, to Detroit, Michigan.
+The taconite was presented to the deputy mayor of Detroit at the Mariners' Church as part of memorial ceremonies to honor the Fitzgerald and her crew.

 Musical and theater tributes

-In 1976, Ontario singer-songwriter Gordon Lightfoot wrote, composed, and recorded the song "The Wreck of the Edmund Fitzgerald" for his album Summertime Dream.
+Ontario singer-songwriter Gordon Lightfoot wrote, composed, and recorded the song "The Wreck of the Edmund Fitzgerald for his 1976 album Summertime Dream.
 On NPR's Weekend Edition Saturday on February 14, 2015, Gordon Lightfoot said he was inspired to write the song when he saw the name misspelled "Edmond" in Newsweek magazine two weeks after the sinking; Lightfoot said he felt that it dishonored the memory of the 29 who died.
 Lightfoot's popular ballad made the sinking of Edmund Fitzgerald one of the best-known disasters in the history of Great Lakes shipping.
 The original lyrics of the song show a degree of artistic license compared to the events of the actual sinking: it states the destination as Cleveland instead of Detroit.
-Also, in light of new evidence about what happened, Lightfoot has modified one line for live performances, the original stanza being:
+Also, in light of new evidence about what happened, Lightfoot modified one line for live performances, the original stanza being:

-Lightfoot changed the third line to "At 7 p.m. it grew dark, it was then".
+Lightfoot changed the third line to "At 7 p.m. it grew dark, it was then", although possibly to "At 7 p.m. it grew dark, it was dim".